alexshadley/Spruce/WackyIdeas.md

 the way functions are declared in languages like Haskell.
-The `->` operator is right associative, so that type defintion acutally means `Int -> (Int -> Int)`, or 'function from `Int` to function from `Int` to `Int`.
+The `->` operator is right associative, so that type defintion acutally means `Int -> (Int -> Int)`, or 'function from `Int` to function from `Int` to `Int`'.
 When we call the function with two arguments you're actually currying and then immediately using your curried function.
 Neat, huh?

 This is not only interesting PL theory, it's actually very useful any time